 Package Cost: $1150.00

 Following satisfactory training performance the student shall complete a flight check.
-Upon successful demonstration, the student shall be issued with an aerobatic rating with a logbook entry recording the issue.
-The student may also apply to the CAA to have the rating on their pilot licence.
+Upon successful demonstration, the student shall be issued with an aerobatic rating.

 2 Hours Dual including the following:

-For further details on meeting the requirements for a NZ CAA Instrument Rating download CAA form AC61-17.
-If you would like to talk to an IFR Instructor then give us a call on 04 902 6536.
+For further details on meeting the requirements for a NZ CAA Instructor Rating download CAA form AC061-18.
+If you would like any more information, give us a call.